 Savannah Sparrow (Passerculus sandwichensis)

-Hard to tell from my distant photos, but one marker of this species is the yellow extending from the upper beak back and over the eyes.
+Hard to tell from my photos, but one marker of this species is the yellow extending from the upper beak back and over the eyes.

 Green-Tailed Towhee (Pipilo chlorurus)